-Sendcode looks for the parameter UndrinoN in the .code file to determine the appropriate codes to send, then sends them.
-It's that easy.
+Sendcode looks for the parameter Undr 1 nON in the . code file to determine the appropriate codes to send, then sends them.
+It's that

 To get started, you first need to enter and compile the sendcode.c source code shown in the listing.
-(Alternatively, the compiled program is on this month's RAINBOW ON DISK as well as in the OS9 Online SIG on Delphi.)
+(Alternatively, the compiled program is on this month's RAIN-BOW ON DISK as well as in the OS9 Online SIG on Delphi.)

 After compiling the program, you need to create a . code file.
-Since most users will probably use Sendcode to send codes to a printer, I set the default .code file to c've all heard the phrase "all work and no play makes Jack a dull boy."
+Since most users will probably use Sendcode to send codes to a printer, I set the default .code file to e've all heard the phrase "all work and no play makes Jack a dull boy."
 Whatever the reason, it does sometimes help to play a bit with the computer so you don't feel overcome by work.
-Darn It, an addictive solitaire game written for the
+Darn It, an addictive solitaire game written for the CoCo 3, is ideal for this purpose